Why not just eat a banana?

 Eventually we come to the reason for the huge effort that went into the study:

 The PATH study findings are expected to inform future tightening or loosening of regulations around vaping products.
-In May 2016, the US Food and Drug Administration began regulating e-cigarettes, ruling that they could not be marketed or sold to minors under eighteen years old.
+In May 2016, the US Food and Drug Administration began regulating e-cigarettes, ruling that they could not be marketed or sold to minors under 18 years old.

 That brings me to another point.
 Why is it that the regulations, with whatever degree of tightening or loosening is thought appropriate, are intended to shield only minors from the marketing or selling (what’s the difference?) of e-cigarettes?
 What about older people?
 Don’t they count?